fission/fission/environments/dotnet20/builder/README.md

 	|--dll()
 		|--newtonsoft.json.dll
 		|--restsharp.dll
-		|--CsvHelper.dll
+		|--csvhelper.dll
 	|--logs()
 		|-->logFileName
 	|--func.meta.json // this is the functionspecific file
 	|--....MiscFiles(optional)
 	|--....MiscFiles(optional)
 ```
-Here are commands and detailed example for the same , lets say my source package zip name is *funccsv.zip* :
+Here are commands and detailed example for the same .

+lets say my source package zip name is *funccsv.zip* :

+**Content of func.cs:**
 ```
 using System;
 using Fission.DotNetCore.Api;